Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 The next thing you should do is lift the other arm over your head and bend to the other side.

-Hold this pose for at least 5 seconds then switch to the other side.
+Hold this pose for at least 5 seconds, then switch to the other side.
 Finally, don’t force more than it can bend.

 Single-Leg Hamstring Stretch (Seated)

-Just in case you need to joggle your memory a little, the hamstrings are skeletal muscles at the back of your thigh that enhance leg movements like walking, climbing, squatting, etc.
+If you need to joggle your memory a little, the hamstrings are skeletal muscles at the back of your thigh that enhance leg movements like walking, climbing, squatting, etc.

 While the adductors are just any muscles that draw a part of the body towards its median line or the axis of an extremity.

-So, to do this pose, sit upright, then extend one leg straight (diagonal) in front of you with your other leg bent to enable the sole to rest on the inner thigh of the leg that’s already positioned diagonally.
+So, to do this pose, sit upright, then extend one leg straight (diagonal) in front of you with your other leg bent to enable the sole to rest on the inner thigh of the leg already positioned diagonally.

 Now lean over and hold onto your foot (the diagonal one) for about 2 seconds.